-Using LiDAR mapping and site assessments, the Conifer removal strategy has been divided into ten distinct Zones based on existing canopy gaps and groupings and their role in providing wind protection.
+Using LiDAR mapping and site assessments the conifer removal strategy has been divided into 12 distinct Zones based on existing canopy gaps, groupings and their role in providing wind protection.
 Each Zone is then assigned Stages and Phases to determine the sequence of removal and replanting efforts.

 Each Stage represents a ten-year cycle, while each Phase corresponds to one year.
 This structured approach allows for gradual, manageable progress and monitoring and reassessment.
-The table below shows the structure of the Zone, Stage and Phasing used to form the Maintenance Schedule.
-The overlay map, Figure 1 shows the ten Zoning areas:
+The table below shows the Zone, Stage and Phasing structure used to form the Maintenance Schedule.
+The overlay map, Figure 1 shows the 12 Zoning areas: